jennybuni/departure_board/readme.md

 - Destination and scheduled departure time
 - Calling points (scrolling text)
 - Service status
-- temperature of the location set in the config.json
+- Temperature of the location set in the config.json

 ## Controls